mes-uu/transmission-measurements-project/README.md

 # Instrumentation for Measurements at the Water Surface

 This repository documents hardware that was developed to measure signal transmission feasibility from the water surface, see the [repository contents and structures](#repository-contents-and-structure) for an overview.
-The repository is currently under construction, some more canonic details of the hardware descriptions will be added shortly and are marked as [TODO].
+The repository is currently under construction, more content will be added later in the sections marked as [TODO].
 Feel free to [contact me](mailto:m.e.schneiter@uu.nl) for content-related questions in the meantime.

 <p float="left">
 <img src="testbed/images/testbed.jpeg" alt="(image not found)" height="280">